harness/harness/docs/setup/gogs.md

 # Gogs

-Drone comes with built-in support for Gogs version `0.6` and higher.
+Drone comes with built-in support for Gogs version `0.6.16.1022` and higher.
+Pleasure ensure you are running the latest version of Gogs to avoid compatibility issues.
 To enable Gogs you should configure the Gogs driver using the following environment variables:

 ```bash
 REMOTE_DRIVER=gogs